-It's named for the Kapehu Stream with its many waterfalls, flowing next to the house.
+The Kapehu Retreat House is named after the Kapehu Stream that flows beside the house.
 [By the way, Kapehu is pronounced "kah PEHhoo."]

-You can hear the tumbling waters from the bedrooms of the large main house, where the gentle sounds will sing you to sleep.
+You can hear the flowing waters from each bedroom, where the gentle sounds will sing you to sleep.

 The Kapehu Retreat House is a serene and soothing setting for personal spiritual journeys and small group spiritual retreats.
 From the moment you arrive, you can feel the mana (see "mana" on the Hawaiian words page).

-For your family vacations, the location is a perfect base from which to explore the entire island.
-All the spectacular waterfalls and scenic canyons of the Big Island are on the Hamakua Coast, and we are in the Hamakua Coast district.
+And for your family vacations, the location is a perfect base from which to explore the entire island.
+All the spectacular waterfalls and scenic canyons of the Big Island are along the Hamakua Coast, the area where the Kapehu house is located, and there are numerous waterfalls right nearby.
 Hawaii Volcanoes National Park is a short drive to the south.
-Within 15 minutes of the property you'll find 2 zip line tours, 3 botanical gardens and 8 swimming beaches, one of which is popular among surfers.
+Within 15 minutes of the Kapehu property you'll find 2 zip line tours, 3 botanical gardens and 8 swimming beaches, one of which is popular among surfers.
 (See "area attractions.")
 Even Kona on the opposite side of the island is less than 2 hours away, and the drive is lovely.

-Actually, though, the Kapehu Retreat House is such a beautiful place to kick back and relax, some of our visitors tell us that once they arrived they decided to skip the sight-seeing and stay "home."
+Actually, though, the Kapehu Retreat House itself is such a beautiful place to kick back and relax, some of our visitors have told us that once they arrived they decided to skip the sight-seeing and stay "home."

 Leave the city behind with each breath of pure sweet air (freer from vog than anywhere else on the island).
 Let yourself be soothed by those "gentle trade winds" that lyricists have sung about for centuries.